Taking Cybersecurity Precautions as NotPetya Encryption Malware Hits Businesses

 - Attack scenario

 At this moment, there is no known mechanism to decrypt encrypted files and folders.
-Independent researchers informed that the malware encrypts service part of files and make these files not accessible and unrecoverable.
+Cybersecurity engineering professionals and independent researchers informed that the malware encrypts service part of files and make these files not accessible and unrecoverable.
 However, Microsoft together with the Ukrainian and international companies have reported to be working on decryption tools.

 CyberSecurity Protection against Encryption Attacks